 - Lightning: Lightning is a cause of both wildfires and structural fires.

 Wildfires can spread rapidly under the following conditions:

 - With the wind, rather than against the wind.

 - Faster where there is dry and dead plant material.

-- Faster in with fin or small sources of fuel.
+- Faster with small sources of fuel.

 - Faster where the vegetation canopy is intertwined.

 Although wildfires can have devastating effects on people’s lives, property and animals, they’re also important for local ecosystems.
-For example, the heat generated by fires help certain types of fynbos plant seeds to germinate.
+For example, the heat generated by fires, help certain types of fynbos plant seeds to germinate.